cartierzhou/frank.lovecch.io/tech/_posts/2013-02-19-where-it-all-went.markdown

 - How much money did I spend on... dining out? monthly, weekly
 - How much money did I spend on... alcohol? monthly, weekly
 - How much money did I spend on... travel?
+- How much money did I spend on... coffee?
 - How much money did I spend on... cell phone services?
 - How much money did I spend on... overdraft fees?
 - How much money did I withdraw from ATMs?